bigconf/garmin_gps_challenge/README.md

 # 🗺️ Garmin_GPS_Challenge

-**Garmin_GPS_Challenge** is a Streamlit-based web app for downloading and analyzing Garmin GPS activity data and visualizing intersections with Dutch postcode regions (CBS PC4).
-Designed for cyclists and runners, the app combines geospatial analysis with a user-friendly interface.
+**Garmin_GPS_Challenge** is a Streamlit-based web app for downloading and analyzing Garmin GPS activity data and visualizing intersections with Dutch postcode regions (CBS PC4), similar to the dutch "PostcodeChallenge" app for Strava users.
+Designed for cyclists and runners that use the Garmin ecosystem instead of Strava, who would like to know their score on the PostcodeChallenge.

 ## 🚀 Features